Elections in Germany: Election system

 German nationals over the age of 18 who have resided in Germany for at least three months are eligible to vote.
 Eligibility for candidacy is essentially the same.

-The federal legislature in Germany has a one chamber parliament—the Bundestag (Federal Diet); the Bundesrat (Federal Council) represents the regions and is not considered a chamber as its members are not elected.
+The federal legislature in Germany has a one chamber parliament—the Bundestag (Federal Diet); the Bundesrat (Federal Council) represents the States (in particular the state Governments) and is not considered a chamber as its members are not elected.
 The Bundestag is elected using a mixed member proportional system.
 The Bundestag has 598 nominal members, elected for a four-year term.
 Half, 299 members, are elected in single-member constituencies by first-past-the-post voting, while a further 299 members are allocated from party lists to achieve a proportional distribution in the legislature, conducted according to a form of proportional representation called the Mixed member proportional representation system (MMP).
 Voters vote once for a constituency representative, and a second time for a party, and the lists are used to make the party balances match the distribution of second votes.
 Overhang seats may add to the nominal number of 598 members: for example, in the 2009 federal election there were 24 overhang seats, giving a total of 622 seats.
 This is caused by larger parties winning additional single-member constituencies above the totals determined by their proportional party vote.

-Germany has a multi-party system with two strong political parties and some other third parties also represented in the Bundestag.
-Since 1990, five parties (counting the CDU and CSU as one) have been represented in the Bundestag.
+Germany has a multi-party system with two historically strong political parties and some other third parties also represented in the Bundestag.
+Since 1990, and including the results of the most recent federal election in 2021, just six main political parties have managed to secure representation in the Bundestag (counting the CDU and CSU as one, and excluding recognised minority group parties such as the SSW which are exempted in federal law from the 5% threshold that is normally required to be breached in order to win party-list seats).

 In 2008, some modifications to the electoral system were required under an order of the Federal Constitutional Court.
 The court had found that a provision in the Federal Election Law made it possible for a party to experience a negative vote weight, thus losing seats due to more votes, and found that this violated the constitutional guarantee of the electoral system being equal and direct.

 The court allowed three years to amend the law.
 Accordingly, the 2009 federal election was allowed to proceed under the previous system.
 The changes were due by 30 June 2011, but appropriate legislation was not completed by that deadline.
 A new electoral law was enacted in late 2011, but declared unconstitutional once again by the Federal Constitutional Court upon lawsuits from the opposition parties and a group of some 4,000 private citizens.